realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Forget Saved WiFi Network

-Clicking this button (and selecting "yes" in the confirmation dialog) deletes the currently saved WiFi network (SSID and password as well as static IP data) and reboots the device; it will restart in "access point" (AP) mode.
+Checking this box (and clicking SAVE) deletes the currently saved WiFi network (SSID and password and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

 ##### &#9654; Hostname